michaelsnook/docs/_articles/battery.md

 ### FlexiCharger

 On several models of our laptops, Flexicharger can be used to change the top charge the computer will fill the battery to.
-The general consensus is that charging a battery to 100% every time will shorten it's overall lifespan.
+The general consensus is that charging a battery to 100% every time will shorten its overall lifespan.
 To adjust the top charge, reboot the computer and enter into BIOS by holding down <kbd>F2</kbd>, and navigate to Advanced, then Advanced Chipset Control, and set Flexicharger to Enabled.
 Reduce the top charge down 10-20% to possibly gain additional battery lifespan, at the cost of daily battery life.

 ## Useful Programs

 <u>TLP</u> is an excellent program for increasing battery life on all of our laptops. <u>TLP</u> is a pure command line tool with automated background tasks and does not contain a GUI.
-It's default settings are excellent for most situations and require little tuning. <u>TLP</u> will take care of most of the settings that <u>Powertop</u> autotuning would, and with less trial and error.
+Its default settings are excellent for most situations and require little tuning. <u>TLP</u> will take care of most of the settings that <u>Powertop</u> autotuning would, and with less trial and error.

 To install TLP, run this command: